Very Short and Busy H-1B Cap Filing Season Expected: April 1st to April 7th (Five Business Days); H-1B Lottery Likely; Last Call for H-1B Cap Filings

-The Department of Labor (“DOL”) has provided an update on the current PERM filing and processing statistics in addition to the processing dates as of May 5, 2014.
+The Department of Labor (“DOL”) has provided an update on the current PERM filing and processing statistics in addition to the processing dates as of February 6 2015.

 Current PERM Processing Times

-- Appealed applications (requests for reconsideration to the Certifying Officer): May 2014.
-DOL is processing PERM appeals (requests for reconsideration to the certifying officer) which were appealed in May 2014.
+- Appealed applications (requests for reconsideration to the Certifying Officer): February 2015.
+DOL is processing PERM appeals (requests for reconsideration to the certifying officer) which were appealed in February 2015.
 There is no change in this category, compared to our last report.
 Accordingly, PERM requests for reconsideration are processed within approximately a month after PERM appeal (motion for reconsideration to the Certifying Officer) is filed.

 - “Government error” appealed applications.
 DOL has indicated that PERM appeals in this category are reviewed on a 30-45 day timeline.
 However, after filing an appeal, DOL does not make an indication whether a PERM appeal is accepted to be processed under the “government error” queue or under the regular appeal queue.
 As a result, DOL has indicated that the only way to know whether a PERM appeal has been accepted for processing under the “government error” queue is to wait for 45 days for response.
 If the PERM appeal is reviewed within this time, this would be an indication that a PERM appeal has been accepted (and reviewed) under the “government error” queue.
 If no response is received 45 days after filing of a PERM appeal, then this should be an indication that the PERM is pending under the regular appeals queue.